Technology 📅 July 8, 2026 👁️ 118 Reads

 Flutter is an open-source UI software development toolkit created by Google that allows developers to build beautiful, fast, and high-performance applications for multiple platforms using a single codebase.

-Instead of writing separate code for Android, iOS, Web, Windows, macOS, and Linux, Flutter enables developers to create applications for all these platforms from one project.
+Instead of writing separate code for Android, iOS, Web, Windows, macOS, and Linux, Flutter enables developers to create applications for all these platforms from one single project.

 Since its release, Flutter has become one of the most popular frameworks for cross-platform app development because of its speed, attractive user interface, and developer-friendly features.